Lion King sequel nabs Moonlight director Barry Jenkins, may explore Mufasa's past

 Get ready to return to the Pride Lands.
-A sequel to 2019's photorealistic version of The Lion King is coming, and Oscar-winning director and screenwriter Barry Jenkins is on board to direct.
-Representatives for Jenkins and Disney confirmed the news via email after Deadline broke the news on Tuesday.
+A sequel to 2019's photorealistic version of The Lion King is on the way, and Oscar-winning director and screenwriter Barry Jenkins will direct.
+Representatives for Jenkins and Disney confirmed the news via email Tuesday after Deadline broke the news.

 "Helping my sister raise two young boys during the '90s, I grew up with these characters," Jenkins told Deadline.
 "Having the opportunity to work with Disney on expanding this magnificent tale of friendship, love and legacy while furthering my work chronicling the lives and souls of folk within the African diaspora is a dream come true."